Mishal-Suleman/retail-sales-intelligence-pipeline/README.md

 ---

-*Sections 5 to 14 (Data Workflow, Schema, Analysis, Insights, Recommendations, etc.) will be filled in as each pipeline stage is actually built, not before.
-Writing them now would mean documenting work that hasn't happened yet.*
+*Sections 5 to 14 (Data Workflow, Schema, Analysis, Insights, Recommendations, etc.) will be filled in as each pipeline stage is actually built, not before.*